Post 7 of 11

 QUICK OVERVIEW: Best CPU

-RAM will make sure that there are no lags during the stream – it manages the playback process, and it is too low, the content won’t be displayed properly.
+RAM will make sure that there are no lags during the live stream – it manages the playback process, and it is too low, the content won’t be displayed properly.

 So, it is important to upgrade RAM to evade these problems.